What can you see in 14 days in Australia? We’ve put together a 2 week Australia itinerary for you so you don’t have to wonder anymore.

 For the lovers of maritime history, there is the the Maritime Museum in downtown Hobart, a neat place to learn how the island was populated and its role in maritime history.

-Next up is Kangaroo Island, an intriguing location of animal sanctuaries and a remarkable collection of rock formations named, appropriately enough, Remarkable Rocks.
+When spending two weeks in Australia, be sure to see Kangaroo Island, an intriguing location of animal sanctuaries and a remarkable collection of rock formations named, appropriately enough, Remarkable Rocks.
 The island makes a living with agriculture.
 More recently tourism has also become a significant income stream.
 KI, as the locals call it, lies about 130 miles southwest of Adelaide, Australia and makes for a good, albeit long, trip from that city.

 We booked with Sealink which combined ferry and bus transportation with a gourmet lunch in one of the areas landscaped locations.
 Pick up is at 6 am from your hotel followed by a 90-minute bus ride and 45-minute ferry sailing to the island.
 Once there another bus takes you to the key attractions.
 The company also offers a return to Adelaide by airplane shortening the day trip substantially.
 It may be a long day but it’s worth it.